Jurassic Park: Marketing

 1917 skeletal diagram of Tyrannosaurus published by Henry Fairfield Osborn, which was the basis of the novel's cover, and subsequently the logo of the films.

 Universal took the lengthy pre-production period to carefully plan the Jurassic Park marketing campaign.
 It cost $65 million and included deals with 100 companies to market 1,000 products.
 These included several Jurassic Park video games, a toy line by Kenner distributed by Hasbro, McDonald's "Dino-Sized meals", and a novelization for young children.
+The film's merchandising tagline was "If it's not Jurassic Park', it's extinct".
+By March 1994, licensed merchandise sales reached an estimated $1 billion, of which the production companies made 6–10%.
+Horner served as an advisor for the paleontological accuracy of the toys, which were produced over two years.
 Universal spent about $20 million on television advertising, while an estimated $65 million was spent on television advertising for Jurassic Park tie-in products.
+According to a 1994 survey, 98% of American adults had been exposed to the film an average of 25.2 times.

 Much care was put into creating a logo that would serve to equally represent the fictional park and promote the movie and its tie-in products.
 Universal creative director Tom Martin teamed up with the design firm of Mike Salisbury, and out of 100 designs came one created by Sandy Collora, one of Winston's employees.
 The design took the T. rex skeleton drawn by Chip Kidd for the book's cover, put it into a circle, and added a rectangle with the title to create a badge-like structure.
 A jungle silhouette was added underneath for scale, and a Neuland typeface was used on the title.
-John Alvin was hired to design the film's poster; he went through many revisions, with the final design simply using the film's T. rex logo.
+John Alvin was hired to design the film's poster; he went through numerous revisions, with the final design simply using the film's T. rex logo.